spotify/luigi/doc/configuration.rst

   Number of seconds to wait before timing out when making an API call.
   Defaults to 10.0

-rpc-api-key
-  API key to authenticate with central scheduler

 smtp_host
   Hostname for sending mail throug smtp.
 Defaults to localhost.